rizinorg/book/src/crackmes/hackthebox/find-the-easy-pass/find-the-validation-routine.md

 > To do the same research, we can use the `iz` and `izz`

-the tilde filtering the output with "Wrong"

-go to `0x00454200`
+`~` is Rizin's built-in `grep` command which you can use to filter the output.
+Here, we've searched for the word "Wrong" in the strings of the data section.

+Seeking to `0x00454200`- the location of the string:

 ```bash
 [0x7ffeaa1c2630]> s 0x00454200